-My brother asked me how to become a prop player, which is a person hired by a casino to start games and keep games going.
-I asked my husband, Robert Turner, who has managed props at several casinos, what it takes to become a prop.
+My brother asked me how to become a poker prop player, which is a person hired by a casino to start games and keep games going.
+I asked my husband, Robert Turner, who has managed props at several casinos, what it takes to become a prop player for poker.

 One misconception is the casino furnishes props with money to play.
 The reality is they play with their own money, and the casino is not responsible for their wins and losses.

 The skill level of a prop would be the ability to manage their bankroll so they can stay in action.
 If you can beat the game and also earn your hourly rate, it’s a dream job.

 It’s also one of the hardest jobs in the casino because of the fluctuations in the props’ bankroll.
 For example, a prop could be earning $20-$25 per hour and losing $50 per hour.

 What makes the job even harder is when the game is bad, you’re asked to play in it to keep it going, and when it’s good, props have to get up.

 Constantly moving from good games to bad games can take a toll not only on the props’ bankroll but also on their state of mind.